atmulyana/react-native-form-input-validator/README.md

 You have seen the example above.
 You may concern to `withValidation` and `ValidationContext` most.
 At a glance, you may have concluded that `withValidation` is to specify the validation rules for the input and `ValidationContext` is to validate all inputs inside it.
-Actually, each input can be validated individually and doesn't need to be put inside `ValidationContext` (see detailly [here](#withValidation-method_validate)). `ValidationContext` exists to validate many input at once.
+Actually, each input can be validated individually and doesn't need to be put inside `ValidationContext` (see detailly [here](#withValidation_method-validate)). `ValidationContext` exists to validate many input at once.

 ## **`ValidationContext`** <a name="ValidationContext"></a>

 This element can validate all contained inputs in it that have been set by [`withValidation`](#withValidation).
 Also, it can clear the validation status of those inputs.
-You may treat this element is like `form` tag in HTML document.
+You may treat this element like `form` tag in HTML document.
 Some properties that can be set for this element are:
 <a name="ValidationContext-properties"></a>
 <table>
 <tr>